ScARF Student Bursaries

 Latest ScARF bursaries

-We are happy to offer bursaries to cover registration, travel and accommodation costs for conferences taking place this year in Scotland, including the upcoming Scottish Student’s Archaeology Society Conference (SSASC) in Glasgow this February.
+We are happy to offer bursaries to cover registration, travel and accommodation costs for conferences taking place in Scotland, including the Scottish Student’s Archaeology Society Conference (SSASC), Tayside and Fife Archaeology Conference (TAFAC) and the Edinburgh, Lothians and Borders Archaeology Conference (ELBAC).

-If you’d like to attend SSASC, or another conference, and need help to cover the costs, please get in touch with us!
+If you’d like to attend an upcoming conference and need help to cover the costs, please get in touch with us!

 SIRFA Symposium, Orkney